Forecasts: CONUS20 · mesoh1a · SPlainsMeso · SPlainsStorm · CONUS20/wrf · S4C0/wrf · S4CN/wrf · SP4CN/wrf · SP4N2/wrf · SP4N4/wrf · SP4P4/wrf

 CAPS is located in the National Weather Center.

 Bookmarking favorite images, animation loops, and multipanels is possible, though the URL's aren't obviously from the web pages.
-Please send email (remove underscores) to r_e_a_l_t_i_m_e_@_c_a_p_s_._o_u._e_d_u for more information.

 NEUS - NorthEastern U.S. (analysis only), 9km grid.

-CONUS and SPMESO are ready about 30 minutes past the hour, while the the NEUS is ready about 60 minutes past the hour.
+CONUS20 and SPMESO are ready about 30 minutes past the hour, while the the NEUS is ready about 60 minutes past the hour.

 OSCER Supercomputers are a big part of the CAPS forecasts.
-Thanks go to the System Admins who work to keep the systems running!
+Thanks go to the OSCER System Admins who work to keep the systems running!

 We would like your feedback.
-Send email (remove underscores) to r_e_a_l_t_i_m_e_@_c_a_p_s_._o_u_.e_d_u.
-If there is a problem, we would like to know.
+Send email (remove underscores) to r_e_a_l_t_i_m_e_2_0_1_6_@_c_a_p_s_._o_u_._e_d_u

 Thanks for visiting the CAPS ARPS user web pages.

-KWT...09/15/08...01:00pm CDT.
+KWT...04/25/2018...4:40pm CDT.

 CAPS/wx Directory